samuelojum06-art/Prediction/README.md

 The project simulates, tests, and visualizes the profitability of a logic-based backtesting strategy using data science and quantitative methods, without requiring machine learning.

 # Goal
 To determine whether sports markets misprice odds in the short term due to behavioral bias, and if those inefficiencies can be exploited through a rule-based betting strategy.
+Objective

+To determine whether sports betting markets overreact to short-term events — and whether a quantitative, logic-based strategy can profit from those behavioral biases.

 # Logic